pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Plugins.md

 Therefore **Charba** provides into the configurable options a method to add an additional configuration.

-The `merge` method has been created on configuration options (all elements) to add a java script object in another one.
+The `merge` method has been created on configuration options (all elements) to add a javascript object in another one.
 This enables to add the plugin configuration in any other configuration object of **Charba**.